-- MAPS (Matcher for Alignment of Performance and Score), a MIDI-to-Score HMM matcher with native MEI support developed with in-house involvement from mdw - MATCH (Music Alignment Tool Chest), a tool based on Dynamic Time Warping - Peachnote performance alignment tool, applying LCS and HMM approaches
+- SMAT (Symbolic Music Alignment Tool), a MIDI-to-MIDI HMM matcher - MAPS (Matcher for Alignment of Performance and Score), a MIDI-to-Score HMM matcher with native MEI support developed with in-house involvement from mdw - MATCH (Music Alignment Tool Chest), a tool based on Dynamic Time Warping - Peachnote performance alignment tool, applying LCS and HMM approaches

-Section 3 discusses these algorithms, alongside a number of other alternatives with less straightforward applicability within the TROMPA project, in greater detail.
+The deliverable discusses these algorithms, alongside a number of other alternatives with less straightforward applicability within the TROMPA project, in greater detail.

-Section 4 presents a discussion of alignment formats and representations, first outlining the typical tabular formats used by tools such as MATCH; then introducing the more flexible, reusable, and web-addressable graph-based, semantic representations implemented by the Music Alignment and Linked Data (MELD) framework, building on the Segment Ontology, a convenient means of bridging music-generic structural representation with music-domain-specific multimodal resources.
+A discussion of alignment formats and representations is provided, first outlining the typical tabular formats used by tools such as MATCH; then introducing the more flexible, reusable, and web-addressable graph-based, semantic representations implemented by the Music Alignment and Linked Data (MELD) framework, building on the Segment Ontology, a convenient means of bridging music-generic structural representation with music-domain-specific multimodal resources.
 MEI is described as a particularly suitable encoding schema for musical scores in this context, in terms of the comprehensive, addressable MEI hierarchy which interacts synergistically with the multi-level structural representations ("segment lines") offered by the Segment Ontology.

-Section 5 presents an alignment data model proposed for the TROMPA project, which both: builds on the Music Encoding and Linked Data semantic framework, combining and extending widely used Semantic Web models including the Music, Segment, PROV, and Audio Feature ontologies, and the Web Annotation Data Model; and, which serves as a specialisation of the Schema.org based data model of the TROMPA Contributor Environment (see deliverable D5.1, Data Infrastructure).
+Based on this discussion, the TROMPA alignment data model proposed is presented, which both: builds on the Music Encoding and Linked Data semantic framework, combining and extending widely used Semantic Web models including the Music, Segment, PROV, and Audio Feature ontologies, and the Web Annotation Data Model; and, which serves as a specialisation of the Schema.org based data model of the TROMPA Contributor Environment (see deliverable D5.1, Data Infrastructure).
 Using the proposed alignment model, alignments can be performed at different layers of abstraction - e.g. sections, measures, beats, or individual notes - as the individual use case necessitates.